-It is a reminder of the unwavering faith of Prophet Ibrahim (peace be upon him) and his willingness to sacrifice for the sake of Allah.
-This act of devotion inspires millions of Muslims worldwide to perform Qurbani (Uḍḥīyyah), sharing the blessings of Eid with those in need.
+It reminds us of the faith of Prophet Ibrahim (peace be upon him), and his willingness to sacrifice for the sake of Allah.

 You can donate online, selecting from our list of countries to ensure your Qurbani reaches those in greatest need.